alexcrichton/rfcs/text/0000-macros-1.1.md

 # Drawbacks
 [drawbacks]: #drawbacks

-* This is not an interface that anyone would wish to stabilize in a void, there are a number of known drawbacks to the current macro system in terms of how it architecturally fits into the compiler.
+* This is not an interface that would be considered for stabilization in a void, there are a number of known drawbacks to the current macro system in terms of how it architecturally fits into the compiler.
 Additionally, there's work underway to solve all these problems with macros 2.0.

   As mentioned before, however, the stable version of macros 2.0 is currently quite far off, and the desire for features like custom derive are very real today.
-The rationale behind this RFC is that the downsides are an acceptable tradeoff from moving a significat portion of the nightly ecosystem onto stable Rust.
+The rationale behind this RFC is that the downsides are an acceptable tradeoff from moving a significant portion of the nightly ecosystem onto stable Rust.

 * This implementation is likely to be less performant than procedural macros